-The Federal Work-Study Program (FWS) provides on-campus and near-campus employment opportunities for eligible students.
-The pay rate for the FWS Program varies from $12.00 per hour for on-campus employment to $15.00 per hour for near-campus tutoring.
-Students are limited to working no more than 20 hours per week.
+The Federal Work-Study Program (FWS) provides employment opportunities on and near Wake Tech’s campuses for eligible students.
+The pay rate is usually $12 to $15 per hour.
+Students cannot work more than 20 hours per week.

-In order for a student to be considered for the FWS Program, they must meet the following criteria:
+For a student to be considered for FWS, he or she must meet the following criteria:

-- Must be enrolled in a Financial Aid eligible program of study.
+- Be enrolled in a financial aid-eligible program of study

 All students must complete the Free Application for Federal Student Aid (FAFSA) form.
 The applicant must be:

 - Admitted to a financial aid-eligible degree, diploma or certificate program